vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 83. What is Data Binding?

 ### Answer:
-Data Binding connects UI with data source
-so when data changes, UI updates automatically.
+Data Binding connects the UI with the data source, so when data changes, the UI updates automatically.

 Used in:
 - MVVM pattern